Toranktto/CraftProtocol/docs/index.rst

     +---------------------------+---------------------------+

-    Remember that NBT Types with "Array" suffix can store only one NBT Type which is prefixed and NBTTagList can store only one choosed by user (in constructor) NBT Type.
+    Remember that NBT Types with "Array" suffix can store only one NBT Type which is prefixed and NBTTagList can store only one selected by user (in constructor) NBT Type.

 To serialize NBT tag to stream (file-like or socket object):